Wednesday, 13 July 2016

 The door opened and our German fellow walkers came in.
 Although we have very few words in common, I went over to their table and showed them our maps, and there was a great deal of nodding and smiling on both sides.

 The menu was extremely plain.
 Keith had steak and chips while I had ravioli, and we rounded the meal out with bread and wine as usual.
-Our friends meanwhile had hamburgers, chips and Coke.
+Our new friends meanwhile had hamburgers, chips and Coke.

 During the night it rained again and became very cold.
 We were at 800 metres and it certainly felt like it.